 My main strategy for growing niche sites is keyword research.
 This is the backbone for any successful website.

 If you do awesome keyword research then you will be able to find success much quicker.

 When I am talking about keyword research I am NOT talking about finding keywords that get 1,000 or 5,000 or 10,000 monthly searches, nope, I am talking about the keywords that get 50 monthly searches.

 I LOVE to write content that targets these keywords that get 50, 70, or 90 monthly searches but are extremely easy to rank for.
 These are the long tail keywords that will drive targeted traffic to your site and won’t take years to rank in Google.

-One of my favorite things to do is find 3-5 related and similar keywords that get anywhere from 30 – 150 monthly searches (more is fine) and target all of these keywords with one highly optimized piece of content.
+One of my favorite things to do is find 3-5 related and similar keywords that get anywhere from 30 – 150 monthly searches (more is fine, and you can use my guide how can you improve your keyword search results to help) and target all of these keywords with one highly optimized piece of content.
 (Editor’s note: I like this too!
 Check out the Keyword Golden Ratio to learn how I do it.)

 Doing this will allow you to rank very easily for those keywords without much help needed from any sort of backlinks.

 I recently created a little “how to” guide with a video that explains my most effective tactic for finding these long tail keywords for you to target.
 You can check out that guide here.

 Just to give you some proof of how effective this strategy has been for my myself, check out the screenshots below of my site’s stats from Semrush.
 (Want a FREE 14 Days SEMrush Pro trial?)